Chrissie Wellington: Retirement from professional triathlon racing

 Leaving open the possibility that she might return to triathlon racing, Wellington formally announced on 16 January 2012 that she would be taking a one-year break from professional Ironman racing in 2012, in order to spend more time in the UK with her friends and family, and to "explore new opportunities" which she would otherwise be unable to undertake with the necessary focus and dedication.
 Two exceptional opportunities arising in 2012 were promoting her book A Life Without Limits (due to be published the following month) and the London Olympics.
 She would also be able to devote more time to her charity work, to raising the profile of triathlon in the UK, and to representing her sponsors.
 Among the charities she hoped to spend more time supporting were Jane's Appeal, the Blazeman Foundation for ALS, Girls Education Nepal and Challenged Athletes Foundation.
 Having missed the 2000 Olympics when she was in Australia, she was keen to experience the Olympics in her home country in any capacity, whether as a spectator, as a volunteer, or in the media.
 In August she joined the BBC's television commentary team for both the men's and women's Olympic triathlon events.

 On 3 December Wellington announced that she had decided to make her retirement from professional triathlon racing permanent.
 She referred to the World Ironman Championships in 2011, with the enormous difficulties she overcame on that occasion, as her "perfect race", the race which "completed" her.
 She would continue to be associated with the sport, but not as a professional racer.

 Post-triathlon career

-Parkrun
+parkrun

 Chrissie Wellington first discovered parkrun when she came across 300 people lining up in Richmond Park on a Saturday morning, and spontaneously decided to take part.
 In February 2013, Chrissie joined parkrun's staff as Head of Participation.
 She later became its Head of Health and Wellbeing.

 On 2 May 2015 Wellington married Tom Lowe.

 They have a daughter named Esme.